 Federal Skilled Worker

-The last important puzzle in the portrait of an ideal qualified foreign specialist is his/her work experience.
-Canada much more highly appreciates the Canadian work experience, and the experience gained in the home country does not bring points.
-However, 1-2 years of home experience in combination with knowledge of the language gives the candidate 13 or 25 points, and for 3 years of experience – 25 or 50 points.
-Similarly, points are awarded for a combination of foreign and Canadian work experience, but with Canadian experience, a candidate can immigrate through the Canadian Experience Class.
+The last important puzzle in the immigration evaluation is the individual’s work experience.
+Canada appreciates one’s work experience, but only if it was done in Canada.
+As a result, work experience in one’s home country does not give them any points by itself.
+However, 1-2 years of home country experience in combination with knowledge of the official language(s) gives the candidate 13 or 25 points, and for 3 years of experience – 25 or 50 points.
+Similarly, points are awarded for a combination of foreign and Canadian work experience.
+With Canadian experience, a candidate can immigrate through the Canadian Experience Class.

 Thus, the ideal skilled worker is younger than 30 years old, has a bachelor’s degree, received the English language score at the CLB 9 level, and has at least three years of skilled work experience.
 The lack of points for one of the factors can easily be compensated by a higher score for another factor.